qcri/Arabesque/README.md

   hdfs dfs -put <input graph file> <destination graph file in HDFS>
   ```

 4. Configure the `cluster.yaml` file with the desired number of containers, threads per container and other cluster-wide configurations.
+Remember to include the desirable execution engine: (i) 'spark' for [Spark](http://spark.apache.org/) or 'giraph' [Hadoop2/Giraph](http://giraph.apache.org/).
+In case of Spark, include also the [master URL](http://spark.apache.org/docs/latest/submitting-applications.html#master-urls) (`spark_master`) which indicates the desirable deployment.
+See folder `scripts` for examples.

 5. Configure the algorithm-specific yamls to reflect the HDFS location of your input graph as well as the parameters you want to use (max size for motifs and cliques or support for FSM).

 6. Run your desired algorithm by executing:

   ```
+  # giraph
+  ./run_arabesque.sh cluster-giraph.yaml <algorithm>.yaml
+  # or spark (make sure SPARK_HOME is set)
-  ./run_arabesque.sh cluster.yaml <algorithm>.yaml
+  ./run_arabesque.sh cluster-spark.yaml <algorithm>.yaml
   ```

-7. Follow execution progress by checking the logs of the Hadoop containers.
+7. Follow execution progress by checking the logs of the Hadoop containers or
+   local logs.

 8. Check any output (generated with calls to the `output` function) in the HDFS path indicated by the `output_path` configuration entry.